-When you see ‘Fragrance’ or ‘Parfum’ listed in the ingredients deck, it’s more often than not a combination of any number of 4000~ individual ingredients.
-It might be 2 or 3 – or it might be 100.
+When you see ‘Fragrance’ or ‘Parfum’ listed in the ingredients deck, it’s likely a combination of any number of up to 4000~ individual ingredients.
+It might be 2 or 3 ingredients – or it might be 100.
 Unless the manufacturer is willing to declare what their ‘Fragrance’ is made up of, you’ll never know which synthetic, preservative, or allergy-provoking substances you’re using.

 In some cases, ‘Fragrance’ may mean an essential oil, which although is not great, it’s considered a better alternative to the chemical equivalents.
 It’s purpose is usually to help make an otherwise very unpleasant smelling product a little more pleasant/bearable (it’s not a selling point).
 If that’s the case, the manufacturer will usually declare it (sometimes on the bottle, other times you’ll need to ask) – so make sure you ask!
 If they don’t declare it, which most don’t, then it’s anyone’s guess as to what toxic garbage you’re putting on your skin.